 As the sun creeps its way into the sky, enjoy a leisurely breakfast gazing over the dunes.
 If you haven't captured the perfect shot just yet, you'll have the opportunity to explore the dunes one last time.
 Then we'll drive to Spitzkoppe, known as the best view in Africa due to its fabulous rock archway to frame the setting sun!

 After settling into your accommodation, take a dip in one of the natural rock pools with views of the peaks.
 The Spitzkoppe is a group of bald granite peaks or inselbergs located between Usakos and Swakopmund in the Namib Desert.
-The granite is more than 120 million years old and the highest outcrop rises nearly 5,700 feet above sea level.
+The granite is more than 120 million years old, and the highest outcrop rises nearly 5,700 feet (1,737 m) above sea level.
 The peaks stand out dramatically from the flat surrounding plains.
 Capture this dramatic scenery at sunset when you can walk to the rock tops and settle in for a lovely view over the giant pebble-like mountains.

 The park closes its gates before sunset, so the evening shoot will be at camp.
-The lodge is very beautiful with a deck that overlooks the reserve.
+The lodge is very beautiful, with a deck that overlooks the reserve.

 Rise and shine for your early morning safari, taking in the amazing displays of the animal kingdom.
 Etosha is one of Africa's great game parks.
 With 114 species of mammals and 340 species of birds, you are sure to see a great variety of wildlife on your safari.
-The special sightings of rhino will be the highlight.
+The special sightings of rhinos will be the highlight.
 Professional game rangers will take you into the bush for a closer look at the animals.

 After your safari, head back to the lodge to enjoy a leisurely lunch and relax by the pool.
 This will prepare you for another game drive in the afternoon.
-We'll explore the active nightlife of Etosha National Park, followed by the starry skies above.
+You'll explore the active nightlife of Etosha National Park, followed by the starry skies above.

-Day 10: Depart from Windhoek
+Day 10: Depart Windhoek

 Depending on your flights, take in one last safari before hitting the road back to Windhoek, where you'll catch your flight back home or onto your next adventure.